 - Clean in-between the teeth daily.
 If you find floss too firm, try an interdental brush or gentle Sunstar GUM Soft-Picks.
 The oral hygienist can give you advice on which tools will work best for your mouth.

 - After eating, or for extra freshness, rinse with an alcohol-free mouthwash.
-Dentyl Active is oil-based and gently moisturising, with the same pH as saliva.
+Dentyl Dual Action is oil-based and gently moisturising, with the same pH as saliva.
 Alcohol-based mouthwashes should be avoided, as alcohol will dry out already sensitive oral tissue.

 - You may well feel extremely tired during treatment, try not to let that negatively impact your oral care routine.
 A quality electric toothbrush, like the Philips Sonicare powerbrush, will give a ‘supreme clean’ with minimum effort.

 - With more than 400 commonly prescribed medications listing dry mouth as a potential side-effect, including many chemotherapy drugs, there’s a good chance you may experience reduced saliva flow at some point during your treatment.
 The lack of saliva makes swallowing, and even talking, difficult.
 In severe cases sufferers can become malnourished and lips become dry and cracked.
 Because saliva is the body’s way of keeping the mouth clean, plaque and bacteria build-up more quickly, increasing the likelihood of bad breath, gum disease and dental decay.

 - Rehydrating the mouth is the number one priority.
 Drinking water will give temporary relief, and chewing gum can stimulate saliva flow.
 There are also medications that help produce saliva and gels; new Sunstar GUM Hydral Moisturising Gel and Moisturising Spray lubricate oral tissues, soothe irritation, promote soft tissue repair and create a protective coating in the mouth, giving longer lasting relief.